Daniel-Peace/senior_project/README.md

 - /vitals_report
 - /injury_report

+### gui.py
+This is a GUI that was created for my capstone demo.
+It provides a simple interface for seeing the pipeline in action.
+Since this was made strictly for the demo, I will not go into detail here about how it works as it is not relavent for using the pipeline on a robot.

+### apriltag_ros
+Though I did not write this package and it is not a node, there are a few things that need to be configured should you want to use this package.
+In `continuous_detection_robot.launch` you will need to remap some of the topics to match the topics your USB camera publishes to.
+Aside from that the package pretty much just works.

 ## Running the Pipeline
 With the knowledge of how to configure each node and how all of them work, we can now look at how to actually run the pipeline.
 Unfortunately I have not yet made this pipeline into a package so starting it is a bit annoying.
 Here are the steps: